 In this full-page cartoon, a Chinese merchant or diplomat has stopped at the entry of “Kearney’s Senatorial Restaurant.”
-There, Blaine, along with other politicians dines from a “Table Reserved for Presidential Candidates” and eats from “A Mess of Sand Lot Pottage.”
+There, Blaine, along with other politicians dines at a “Table Reserved for Presidential Candidates” and eats from “A Mess of Sand-Lot Pottage.”
 Blaine scoops up a heaping spoonful of Kearney’s sandy stew, the sight of which sickens the merchant as he grabs his hands to his stomach in disgust.
 A sign hovers over the inner wall, “Hoodlum Stew.”

 Above and to the left of the Chinese merchant, Nast has listed the names of politicians who voted “yeah” and “nay” and those who abstained.
 Nast wishes to fully expose those responsible for the injustices done to the Chinese.